MicheleGrieco/microblog/README.md

 ## Limitations

-* Posts are not yet stored in the database; only hardcoded examples are shown
-* No post creation or editing functionality yet
+* No post editing or deletion functionality yet
-* No pagination or search features
 * No deployment configuration for production

 ---